drakoo369/drakoo369/README.md

 Drakoo.
-Creator of The Crypto Tribe, passionate about creating useful tools, crypto, virtual reality, augmented reality, AI and hi-tech (the music subgenre too).
+Creator of all of the products of The Crypto Tribe, passionate about creating useful tools, crypto, virtual reality, augmented reality, AI and hi-tech (the music subgenre too).